benhawker/cloudformation-spike/README.md

 - AWS DynamoDB (a single table)
 -

-The project presumes you have the following ENV vars set for the AWS account on which you intend to run this.
+The project presumes you have the following ENV vars set locally for the AWS account on which you intend to run this.

 ```
 AWS_ACCOUNT_ID (Your AWS account ID - i.e 111121323423)